sphinx-contrib/confluencebuilder/doc/configuration.rst

 .. warning::

-   It is not recommended to use this option with a value of ``True`` as the XML-RPC API has been deprecated by Atlassian.
+   It is not recommended to use this option with a value of ``True`` as the XML-RPC API has been deprecated by Atlassian as well as in this extension.
+   This configuration option will have no effect in v1.3.
 Only use if required.

 A boolean value to explicitly disable any REST API calls.
 This extension has the ability to publish using either Confluence's REST or XML-RPC API calls.
 When